Slow food Croatia - Guided foodie tour - 9 days

 Guided foodie tour with cultural highlights of Croatia

-Slow food Croatia is a unique tour in Croatia that combines experiences about food & wine, history &culture, and a few hiking adventures.
-This travel story takes us to different, historical locations on the Dalmatian coast from ancient Split and the historical town of Trogir which is included in the UNESCO list of World Heritage Sites, all the way from Marco Polo’s island of Korčula and the Odysseus’ island Mljet, to the stone vineyards and oyster bays of the Pelješac peninsula.
+Slow food Croatia is a unique tour in Croatia that includes food and wine experiences, historical and cultural tours and a few hiking adventures.
+This tour takes us to different historical locations along the Dalmatian coast, from ancient Split and the historical town of Trogir which is included in the UNESCO list of World Heritage Sites, all the way from Marco Polo’s island of Korčula and the Odysseus’ island Mljet, to the stone vineyards and oyster bays of the Pelješac peninsula.
 Our journey ends in the magical city of Dubrovnik.

-The tour discovers old, indigenous recipes, prepared and cooked from your hosts who promote and keep the values of local cuisine, wine cellars and generously share knowledge with all lovers of food and Dalmatian style Gastronomy .
-This walking tour is spiced by food and colors of the landscapes.
+The tour reveals old, indigenous recipes, prepared by your hosts who aim to promote and retain the values of local cuisine, wine cellars and generously share this knowledge with all lovers of food and Dalmatian gastronomy.
+This tour is enlivened with food and colours of the landscapes.

-A great part of the tour is gastronomy but it is not all about it, there are many different secrets from rich Croatian cultural heritage and beauties that need to be discovered.
-A few words that will last, remain after this tour for sure will be: Konoba, Gradele, vino, peka, ulje, Buzara, and Hrvatska
+Gastronomy is a great part of the tour, but it is not its sole focus.
+In addition to that, there are many different secrets of the rich Croatian cultural heritage and treasures which need to be discovered.
+A few words that you are bound to remember after this tour will certainly be: konoba, gradele, vino, peka, ulje, buzara, and Hrvatska.

-Konoba: a word which describes a traditional restaurant, usually attached to Dalmatian culinary culture.
+Konoba: a traditional restaurant, usually linked to Dalmatian culinary culture.

-Gradele: simple home cooking, freshly caught fish (grilled on gradele, spiced with some garlic, olive oil and rosemary), simply and tasty.
+Gradele: a simple home-cooked meal, consisting of fresh fish (grilled on gradele, topped with a garlic, olive oil and rosemary marinade), simple and tasty.

-Peka: Peka is cooking style, baked on an open fire in a metal bell and covered with hot coals.
-There are no set ingredients, but it usually includes meat such as lamb, veal, octopus, chicken, potatoes and vegetables.
+Peka: a cooking technique; dishes are baked under a metal bell which is covered with hot coal.
+There are no set ingredients, but it usually includes some meat such as lamb, veal, octopus, chicken, with potatoes and vegetables.